semabtl/semabtl/README.md

 I'm interested in Artificial Intelligence and Machine Learning too.
 I made two projects using Machine Learning models: "Multiple Object Tracking" and "Topic Modeling and Sentiment Analysis".

 I am trying to improve myself every day.
-I like studying and I'm trying to learn new things 🌱
+I like studying and I'm trying to learn new things.

-I'm currently searcing for a job as a **Full-Stack / Backend Developer**.

-You can review my account and reach me via LinkedIn: www.linkedin.com/in/semabetulkocatepe 📫
+You can review my account and reach me via LinkedIn: www.linkedin.com/in/semabetulkocatepe

 <!--